JoeKnittel/joeknittel.github.io/_posts/2021-02-04-Binder-Executing-Our-Code-in-the-Cloud.md

 ---
-title: "Binder : A Self-Contained Execution Environment for Our Code"
+title: "Binder : Executing Our Code in the Cloud with a Kubernetes Cluster"
 output:
   md_document:
     variant: gfm